taminhtien/taminhtien.github.io/_posts/2015-09-18-css3-cross-country.markdown

 Clearing is necessary if:

-- Floated items can be taller than non-floated content, demo: *<http://codepen.io/tientm/pen/garBWG>*
+- Floated items can be taller than non-floated content, e.g: *<http://codepen.io/tientm/pen/garBWG>*
-- All children are floating, demo: *<http://codepen.io/tientm/pen/avNRGd>*
+- All children are floating, e.g: *<http://codepen.io/tientm/pen/avNRGd>*

 Common float-clearing methods: